 In the UK around 1 in 6 adults still struggle with reading and writing, around 1 in 4 adults still find maths difficult.
 Currently 90% of jobs need at least basic computer skills, but international research shows that around half of adults in England and Northern Ireland lack the basic skills to effectively use computers.

 Life Skills – English, maths, financial, ESOL, digital and other related skills – underpin lifelong learning, enable adults to participate and contribute fully in society, and support economic growth.
 We are committed to widening access to these skills, particularly amongst those under-represented groups in society, as well as improving the range and quality of provision available to all adults.
 Our policy is that these skills are interrelated, and are made more accessible by being contextualised and developed as an integrated curriculum offer or framework.

-NIACE runs a number of high profile campaigns, to raise the demand for learning and skills and to celebrate outstanding learning achievements.
-Adult Learners’ Week is the UK’s largest and longest-running festival of learning with the aim of promoting adult learning in all its diversity.
-The Quick Reads initiative is a major collaboration between leading authors, publishers, government bodies, educationalists, the BBC and many more.
+The Institute runs a number of high profile campaigns, to raise the demand for learning and skills and to celebrate outstanding learning achievements.
+Festival of Learning (Adult Learners’ Week) is the UK’s largest and longest running festival of learning with the aim of promoting adult learning in all its diversity.

-NIACE is an active member of The European Association for the Education of Adults, and maintains strong working relationships with The Euro-WEA and The Council of Europe.
-We are also part of the Consortium of European Research and Development Institutes for Adult Education (ERDI).
-NIACE is an active member of The International Council of Adult Education and also works with many other relevant bodies.
+The Institute is an active member of the European Association for the Education of Adults, and maintains relationships the Euro-WEA and the Council of Europe.
+The Institute is a member of the International Council of Adult Education and works with other relevant bodies.